ajwills72/rminr/docs/ANOVAplans.md

 differed in mark?
 What are the good points of the 1st class report?
 Where did the 2ii report go wrong?

 Note 2: All groups working with a TA get together.
-Each sub-group, with an audience of that TA's other two groups, talks through their bullet point plan.
+Each group, with an audience of that TA's other two groups, talks through their bullet point plan.
 TA and other groups provide feedback on what they found clear / unclear.